WanEye/DITA-Index/README.md

 # DITA-Index

 This utility adds tags `<indexterm>` to DITA files.
+You define the terms that you want to include into the index in file `indexterm.txt`.

 You need the following files.
 1. DITA files
 2. indexterm.txt in the working directory
 3. containedBy.txt in the working directory